ChewKeanHo/researches-filesystems-hierarchy/_Linux/media/README.md

 `/media` caters for one or more devices.
 This made `/mnt` a temporary mounting directory only for sysadmins and root user to debug mountable transactions.

-In some UNIX-like operating systems (OS) like Red Hat or Fedora, this directory was replaced as `/var/run/media` directory instead.
+In some operating systems (OS) like Red Hat or Fedora, this directory was replaced as `/var/run/media` directory instead.

 You can place files or directory in the media directory here in accordance to the designated filesystem ownership and permissions.